Larry's Take on Gun Control and Violent Crime

 Some firearms regulations for our de facto citizens' militia are reasonable, as well as being consistent with the 2nd Amendment.
 Who knows?
 Some of them may even put a small dent in violent crime.

 Getting back to the dry stats, the Null Hypothesis is that stricter gun control laws have no effect on Case C. Can we reject the Null with 95% confidence?
-If so, would law-abiding citizens be safer or less safe?

-Since I came up with the brilliant idea, I'll leave it to someone else to do the hard work in gathering the actual numbers.
+Since I came up with the brilliant idea, I'll leave it to someone else to do the donkey work in gathering the actual numbers.
 For the statistical analysis we could use a simple Sign Test, or some other nonparametric method, which does not make dodgy assumptions about Gaussian Distributions.

 Although I do have a dog in this fight, I am open to the possibility that my opinion on Gun Control is mistaken.
 I say: Let's gather the necessary data, and let's do an honest analysis.
 If that falls short of statistical significance, let's put the burden of evidence on the residents of Happy Valley Estates.
-With a nod to Garrison Keillor, this is the perfect little world on the right side of the railroad tracks, where all of the women can speak French, the men do their share of the housework, and the children are never exposed to any discussions about effective self-defense methods against misunderstood violent criminals.

 Handgun ban, anyone?